SimplexCC/sell-docs/source/includes/reference/_initiate-sell.md

 ### ref_url ###
 #### (String, **required**)

-The value of the `Referer` HTTP header with which the user first landed on your site.
+The value of the `Referer` HTTP header with which the end-user first landed at your site.

-We're asking: where did the user arrive at your site from?
+We're really asking: "where did the end-user arrive at your site from?" (or, in case you're feeling fancy: "whence did the end-user arrive at your site?")

 ### quote_id ###
 #### (Id, optional)